-A one day itinerary is not enough to tour Scotland—if you can make it out for a few day trips.
+A one day itinerary is not enough to tour Scotland, especially if you’re trying to make it out for a few day trips.
+Plus there are just so many fun things to do in Edinburgh.
 Three days to one week would be the ideal amount of time to spend in this historic and beautiful place.

 Definitely tag me on Insta @wtfab if you decide to do some Scotland travel.

 Looking for more travel content?
 Explore my travel guides here.